-- · File types: Lists all the bitstream files to be exported - File to program at trusted facility Click to include Fabric /sNVM into the bitstream files to be programmed at a trusted facility.

-• Zeroization Actions - Select the Like New checkbox to erase all user data to make the device like new and reprogram the device immediately, or select the Unrecoverable checkbox to erase all data and destroy reprogrammability (in this case, the device must be scrapped).
+- File types: Lists all the bitstream files to be exported - File to program at trusted facility Click to include Fabric /sNVM into the bitstream files to be programmed at a trusted facility. - eNVM option is available for PolarFireSoC family only. - Zeroization Actions Select the Like New checkbox to erase all user data to make the device like new and reprogram the device immediately, or select the Unrecoverable checkbox to erase all data and destroy reprogrammability (in this case, the device must be scrapped). - · Sanitization settings for ERASE Action -